ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ### Adding The New Libraries {#adding-the-new-libraries}

-You may see some errors when you intitally import the new package, don't worry this is normal.
-As the libs are now been namespaced you just need to import them up the top to gain access to all of their features.
-This has been done for EVM, Webwallet & contracts.
+You may see some errors when you intitially import the new package, don't worry this is normal.
+As the libraries have now been given namespaces you just need to import them up the top to gain access to all of their features.
+This has been done for EVM, Web Wallet & Contracts.
 You can import them at the top of the file as seen below.
-Webgl should just work as normal given that the changes below are present.
+Web GL should just work as normal given that the changes below are present.

 ![](assets\v2\v2importevmlib.png)